|On This Page:

 READ: Audio Description - Where and How.
 (PDF)

 You may download the following audio description symbols for your own use by right-clicking them and selecting the appropriate download option (such as "Save picture as...").
 With the exception of the last one, they are all 100 by 100 pixels.

 Additional options available (right-click to download):

-Audio description was invented by the late Dr Margaret Pfanstiehl and her late husband Cody in 1981.
+Credit for the "invention" of audio description in 1981 generally goes to the late Dr Margaret Pfanstiehl and her late husband Cody, although in independent efforts a man named Chet Avery proposed the concept in the late 60s, and Gregory Frazier worked on the idea on the 1970s.
 In 1990, the National Academy of Television Arts and Sciences awarded Margaret an Emmy for her "leadership and persistence in the development of television for the visually impaired."
 In 2009, Margaret received the Excellence in Accessibility Leadership Award at the LEAD Conference at the Kennedy Center for her lifetime commitment and enduring advocacy on behalf of audio description and other forms of information access for the visually impaired community.
 Over the years, the Pfanstiehls personally trained hundreds of audio describers around the world.
 Since then, many of those trained describers have gone on to train other audio describers.

 Today, many large cities have organizations with trained audio describers who offer their services for free or fee to local theatre groups and others.
 Most of the organizations are setup as non-profits.
 There are also professional audio description organizations (such as WBGH Media Group) who do description primarily for movies.
 You can find both types of organizations listed on our AD Services web page.